dnadella787/Argparse-for-CPP/README.md

 NOTE:
-- code has been completely refactored but I am still working on updating and adding more unit tests as well as actually passing those unit tests.
-The documentation also needs to be completely redone.
+- code has been updated for the most part.
+Working on fixing all the bugs, rewriting unit tests for the new interface, adding more unit tests, and passing all the unit tests
+- documentation also needs to be updated

 An argparse implementation written in C++.
 This version is meant to use more object oriented design to do the parsing.
 Includes a test module that checks for proper behavior.
 The test module uses CMake with googletest to run.